 It is nice to eat or wander around the Dunhuang night market this evening.
 Or you can watch the performance copied from Mogao Caves.

 In the morning, you will visit Mogao Caves, the gem of the ancient Silk Road.
-The early history of Mogao can be track back to the 4th century, and built many times in the histoty.
+The early history of Mogao can be tracked back to the 4th century, and built many times in the histoty.
 The colorful fresco, statues in Mogao Caves display various stories about Buddhism.

 After lunch, you will take 5-hour car ride to Jiayuguan via the western Hexi Corridor.
 Enjoy the sceney on the way for Gobi Desert, oasis towns, and snow-capped Qilian Mountains.